CSCfi/csc-user-guide/docs/cloud/fgci/fgci-grid-certificates.md

 Certificate requests need to be signed by a Certification Authority (CA) which acts as a trusted third party.
-CSC is using [GÉANT Trusted Certificate Service (TCS)] as the authority to provide Finnish academic grid users with personal e-science grid user certificates.
-The certificates will be requested through the [Sertigo portal](https://cert-manager.com/customer/funet/idp/clientgeant ), which automatically installs in the certificate to users web browser.
+CSC is using [GÉANT Trusted Certificate Service (TCS)] as the authority to provide X.509 certificates for Finnish academic grid users.
+The certificates are requested through the [Sertigo portal](https://cert-manager.com/customer/funet/idp/clientgeant
+), generates and downloads the certificate to your local computer.
 The certificates are valid for one year at a time.

-The user logs on to the Sertigo portal using their HAKA credentials (username and password in most cases).
+Users log in to the Sertigo portal using their HAKA credentials (username and password in most cases).
 To be able to log in, your Identity Provider ( i.e. home university or institute) most must be compatible with [eduGAIN] service.
-If the name of your home institute is not recognized by the Sertoigo portal (Finnish, Swedish and English institute names should be recognized) that means that your home institute is not compatible with the eduGAIN service.
+If the name of your home institute is not recognized by the Sertoigo portal (English institute names are recognized) that means that your home institute is not compatible with the eduGAIN service.
 In this case you can still request a personal certificate from Nordugrid: [Personal Nordugrid certificate].